BetterDiscord/docs/src/plugins/introduction/structure.md

 It may seem roundabout to do it this way, but this is what allows for developers to make use of uninstantiated classes like the example above.

 If you feel you have a solid grasp of how this works, take a look at the [Guidelines](../guidelines) before moving on to the [Basics](../../basics) guide.

+#### Optional Functions

+These are functions that plugins _can_ make use of but are not required at all.
+These are all supplied to BetterDiscord in the same place you provide `start` and `stop`

+##### getSettingsPanel

+This function allows your plugins to have a settings panel displayed through BetterDiscord.
+The expecting return type is either an `HTMLElement` or a `string` representing the HTML.

+##### observer

+This function is called on every mutation of the `document`.
+If you're unfamiliar with that terminology, take a look at [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe).

+##### onSwitch

+This function is called every time the view is "switched".
+A better way to look at this is every time the user navigates such as changing the channel or server.